 This leads to too many complications.
 When you are starting afresh with new hardware and software modules (which are different from the components for your PoC), then it creates suspicion in the customer’s mind.
 They may not be sure if the new set up will manage to give the result, demonstrated during the PoC.
 Thus, it is always better to think of the final implementation before developing a PoC.

 So, when you’re choosing hardware platform and software platform make sure it is more or less aligned with your actual IoT implementation goal & can be reused.
 Consider that in the PoC stage of an IoT project, I have to integrate a small microcontroller.
 I can do this using either the Raspberry Pi or Beagle Bone.
 And I write the PoC software code and import certain software libraries to execute the necessary actions.
 But after the PoC development, if I realize that these modules cannot be used for the actual implementation of the IoT project, then it’s a whole lot of wastage of money and time.

 So, whatever you do in the PoC should be reusable when you do the actual IoT full-fledged implementation.

 Q5.
 What are the steps involved in an IoT PoC development?

-- Cost-benefit Analysis to validate if the IoT implementation is worthwhile.
-Identify the business requirements and the desired results that PoC is expected to demonstrate ( which would be about 70-80% of the final business goal.
+- Cost-benefit Analysis to validate if the IoT implementation is worthwhile – Identify the business requirements and the desired results that the PoC is expected to demonstrate (which would be about 70-80% of the final business goal).

-- Selecting the hardware and software modules – which might involve a combination of off-the-shelf and custom made modules.
+- Selecting the PoC software and hardware modules – This might involve a combination of off-the-shelf and custom-made modules.